 Despite its potential, in its present state, PD has gained a poor reputation among educators and those who study education, in part because little evidence exists that the significant investment of time and financial resources in PD has been consistently effective.
 Lesson Study: Teacher-Led PD That Works.
 One of the best aspects of my work is that I get to meet many talented educators.

 I'm on the road this week, and I invited two of them to do guest posts.
 The first comes from Matt Karlsen, Project Director of Teaching American History Grants at ESD 112 in Vancouver, Washington.
 Matt and I first connected on Twitter then recently met over coffee.
 I was impressed with the success his group's Lesson Study approach.
 There's a hysterical video called “Collaborative Planning” currently going viral.
-Thankfully, I’ve been able to work with teachers for the last several years using Lesson Study, a format that is collegial, educative, and transformative.
 Teacher-Led Professional Development: Eleven Reasons Why You Should be Using Classroom Walk Throughs.
 I frequently conduct large-group workshops for an entire school or district.

 22 Powerful Closure Activities.
 Too many university supervisors and administrators criticize the absence of lesson closure, a dubious assessment practice likely caused by the improper use of Madeline Hunter’s lesson plan model (PDF) as a de facto checklist of eight mandatory teaching practices -- anticipatory set, objective and purpose, input, modeling, checking for understanding, guided practice, independent practice, and closure -- a custom that Hunter decried in 1985 (PDF).